Up to 60% off sofas & mattresses — limited‑time deals.

 Waterproof Sofa Decision Checklist

-• Treat “waterproof” as a layered system: a surface that sheds liquid plus a barrier that keeps foam dry.
+• Treat “waterproof” as a layered system: a spill-shedding surface plus an inner barrier that keeps the cushion core dry.

-• For everyday spills: water-repellent performance fabric + removable covers you can spot-clean quickly.
+• For routine spills, a water-repellent performance fabric and removable covers are often enough.

-• For frequent accidents: add zippered cushion encasements or a TPU-backed liner around the foam.
+• For frequent accidents or a pet-friendly sofa setup, add zippered cushion encasements or a TPU-backed liner around the foam.

-• Check leak points: seams, zippers, and gaps between cushions matter as much as the fabric.
+• Check weak points: seams, zippers, cushion gaps, and the seat deck in the broader sofa structure matter as much as the fabric itself.

-• Confirm cleaning reality: the best sofa is the one you can maintain without special products.
+• Be realistic about cleaning: the best option is the one you can maintain without complicated care.

-• If chemical exposure is a concern, prefer PFAS-free claims and rely more on physical barriers than finishes.
+• If chemical exposure is a concern, look for PFAS-free claims and lean more on physical barriers than chemical finishes.

 Waterproof Sofa Myths That Waste Money